-OCSS prohibits the use of computing resources resident in commercial or public facilities (for example, hotels, convention centers, airports) from accessing, transmitting, or storing the agency finder files.
+OCSE prohibits the use of computing resources resident in commercial or public facilities (for example, hotels, convention centers, airports) from accessing, transmitting, or storing the agency finder files.

-Policy/Requirements Traceability: NIST SP 800-53 Rev. 5, AC-19(5), CM-8(3)
+Policy/Requirements Traceability: NIST SP 800-53 Rev 4, AC-19(5), CM-8(3)

-19. SSA must prohibit remote access to NDNH information, except via a secure and encrypted (FIPS 140-3 compliant) transmission link and using two-factor authentication.
-SSA must control remote access through a limited number of managed access control points.
+19. SSA shall prohibit remote access to NDNH information, except via a secure and encrypted (FIPS 140-2 compliant) transmission link and using two-factor authentication.
+SSA shall control remote access through a limited number of managed access control points.

-OCSS prohibits remote access to the agency finder files, except via a secure and encrypted (FIPS 140-3 compliant) transmission link and using two-factor authentication.
+OCSE prohibits remote access to the agency finder files, except via a secure and encrypted (FIPS 140-2 compliant) transmission link and using two-factor authentication.

-Policy/Requirements Traceability: OMB M-17-12; FIPS 140-3; NIST SP 800-53 Rev. 5, AC-17, IA-2(6)(12), SC-8
+Policy/Requirements Traceability: OMB M-17-12, FIPS 140-2; NIST SP 800-53 Rev 4, AC-17, IA-2(11)(12), SC-8

-20. SSA must maintain a fully automated audit trail system with audit records that, at a minimum, collect data associated with each query transaction to its initiator, capture date and time of system events, and type of events.
-The audit trail system must protect data and the audit tool from addition, modification, or deletion and should be regularly reviewed and analyzed for indications of inappropriate or unusual activity.
+20. SSA shall maintain a fully automated audit trail system with audit records that, at a minimum, collect data associated with each query transaction to its initiator, capture date and time of system events, and type of events.
+The audit trail system shall protect data and the audit tool from addition, modification, or deletion and should be regularly reviewed and analyzed for indications of inappropriate or unusual activity.

-OCSS maintains a fully automated audit trail system with audit records that, at a minimum, collect data associated with each query transaction with its initiator, capture date and time of system events, and type of events.
-The audit trail system must protect data and the audit tool from addition, modification, and deletion and should be regularly reviewed and analyzed for indications of inappropriate or unusual activity.
+OCSE maintains a fully automated audit trail system with audit records that, at a minimum, collect data associated with each query transaction with its initiator, capture date and time of system events, and type of events.
+The audit trail system shall protect data and the audit tool from addition, modification, and deletion and should be regularly reviewed and analyzed for indications of inappropriate or unusual activity.

-Policy/Requirements Traceability: NIST SP 800-53 Rev. 5, AU-2, AU-3, AU-6(1)(3), AU-8, AU-9(4), AU-11
+Policy/Requirements Traceability: NIST SP 800-53 Rev 4, AU-2, AU-3, AU-6(1)(3), AU-8, AU-9(4), AU-11

-21. SSA must log each computer-readable data extract (secondary store or files with duplicate NDNH information) from any databases holding NDNH information and verify that each extract has been erased within 90 days after completing the authorized use.
-If SSA requires the extract for longer than 90 days to accomplish a purpose authorized pursuant to this agreement, SSA must request permission, in writing, to keep the extract for a defined period of time, subject to OCSS written approval.
-SSA must comply with the retention and disposition requirements in the agreement.
+21. SSA shall log each computer-readable data extract (secondary store or files with duplicate NDNH information) from any databases holding NDNH information and verify that each extract has been erased within 90 days after completing the required use.
+If SSA requires the extract for longer than 90 days to accomplish a purpose authorized pursuant to this agreement, SSA shall request permission, in writing, to keep the extract for a defined period of time, subject to OCSE written approval.
+SSA shall comply with the retention and disposition requirements in the agreement.

-OCSS does not extract information from the agency finder files.
+OCSE does not extract information from the agency finder files.

-Policy/Requirements Traceability: OMB M-17-12, NIST SP 800-53 Rev. 5, MP-4, MP-6, SI-12
+Policy/Requirements Traceability: OMB M-17-12, NIST SP 800-53 Rev 4, MP-4, MP-6, SI-12

-22. SSA must utilize a time-out function for remote access and mobile devices that require a user to re-authenticate after no more than 30 minutes of inactivity.
+22. SSA shall utilize a time-out function for remote access and mobile devices that require a user to re-authenticate after no more than 30 minutes of inactivity.
 See sections 8, 9, and 19 of this section for additional information.

-OCSS utilizes a time-out function for remote access and mobile devices that requires a user to re-authenticate after no more than 30 minutes of inactivity.
+OCSE utilizes a time-out function for remote access and mobile devices that requires a user to re-authenticate after no more than 30 minutes of inactivity.

-Policy/Requirements Traceability: OMB M-17-12, NIST SP 800-53 Rev. 5, AC-11, AC-12, AC-17, SC-10
+Policy/Requirements Traceability:; OMB M-17-12, NIST SP 800-53 Rev 4, AC-11, AC-12, AC-17, SC-10

-23. SSA must erase electronic records after completing authorized use in accordance with the retention and disposition requirements in the agreement.
+23. SSA shall erase electronic records after completing authorized use in accordance with the retention and disposition requirements in the agreement.

-OCSS erases the electronic records after completing authorized use in accordance with the retention and disposition requirements in the agreement.
+OCSE erases the electronic records after completing authorized use in accordance with the retention and disposition requirements in the agreement.

-Policy/Requirements Traceability: 5 U.S.C. § 552a, NIST SP-800-53 Rev. 5, MP-4, MP-6, SI-12
+Policy/Requirements Traceability: 5 U.S.C. § 552a, NIST SP-800-53 Rev 4, MP-4, MP-6, SI-12

-24. When SSA and OCSS storage media are disposed of, the media will be destroyed or sanitized so that the erased records are not recoverable.
+24. When storage media are disposed of, the media will be destroyed or sanitized so that the erased records are not recoverable.